HirotsuguMINOWA/ml_writing_helper/ReadMe.md

 # ML Writing Helper

-# Summary
+## Summary

+This package is a helper tool for writing documents and papers using Markup Language (ML) such as LaTeX, HTML, or Markdown.

-# Function
+## Function

-1. Conversion
+1. Image insersion support
-   1. This can convert .pptx/.ppt files created by Power Point or LibreOffice into image files such as .pdf, .png, .eps and so on.
+   1. This can convert .pptx/.ppt files created by PowerPoint or LibreOffice into image files such as .eps, .pdf, .png and so on.
-1. Crop
+1. Cropping
-   1. This can remove outliner white space in the above conversion.
+   1. This can remove outline white space in the above conversion.
 1. Monitoring specific folders and copy if inside files are changed
    1. This can copy files such as .bib file exported from document manager to target folder by detecting their change or export and so on.
 1. Grayscale